prettier/prettier-vscode/README.md

 ### Prettier Plugins

-Prettier plugins are supported when using a local Prettier installation.
-Just install the plugin you need locally to your project, restart vscode and you are good to go.
+Prettier plugins are supported when using a custom Prettier installation local or global.
+The plugins must be installed to the corresponding installation.

+Eg. if you have installed Prettier locally to your project with `npm install --save-dev prettier` you must install the plugins like it too `npm install --save-dev @prettier/plugin-php`.

 ## Settings